-If earplugs, whether they be reusable or disposable, are not inserted correctly they will not block the level of noise that they are intended to do.
+If earplugs, whether reusable or disposable, are not inserted correctly, they will not block the level of noise they intend to do.

-Quite often people will tell us that they have not had success with earplugs blocking noise when they have tried them in the past.
-To be honest, if you are wearing earplugs and they don’t make a difference to the level of noise, they are the wrong size or they have not been put in correctly.
+People will often tell us that they have not had success with earplugs blocking noise when they have tried them in the past.
+If you are wearing earplugs and don’t make a difference to the noise level, they are the wrong size, or they have not been put incorrectly.

 Soft Foam Earplugs

-- If you are inserting the earplug into the right ear, reach over and across the back of your head with your left hand and gently pull the top of your ear up and out.
+If you insert the earplug into the right ear, reach over and across the back of your head with your left hand and gently pull the top of your ear up and out.
 This ensures that the ear canal is straight and provides a better fit for the earplug.